ydb-platform/benchhelpers/README.md

 Next, you need to configure the YDB config file according to your needs.

 Suppose that on `ydb_host1.com` YDB is running.
-We want to shoot at her YCSB from machines `ycsb-host1.com`, `ycsb-host2.com`, etc.
+We want to run YCSB workload against this database from machines `ycsb-host1.com`, `ycsb-host2.com`, etc.

 If you look into the config file [ydb.rc](./ycsb/configs/ydb.rc), you can find:
 + `TARGET` - one of the hosts where YDB is running (that is, `ydb_host1.com`).